arshiaadamian/1800_202510_Team4/README.md

 # Project Name

+JAC Web Application

 ## Overview

-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.

-Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+This client-side JavaScript web application provides like-minded gamers a way to connect with each other through our matching algorithm.
+It filters gamers based on their gaming preferences and populates a suggested friends page with gamers just like them.
+They can also share interests within user created communities and message one and another through our real-time messaging system.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the [COMP 1800] course, applying User-Centred Design practices, agile methodology processes, and Firebase backend services.

 ---

 ## Features

-Example:

-- Real-time weather updates for any city.
+- Customize and update profile (including picture)
+- Match with gamers who have the same gaming preferences as you
+- Displays user created communities that are joinable
+- Create your own communities with a customizable picture banner
-- Responsive design for desktop and mobile.
+- Search for users
-- Displays temperature, humidity, and weather conditions.
+- Each user can be contacted through e-mail
+- A messsaging system that allows users to message each other real-time

 ---

 ## Technologies Used

-Example:

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Firebase for hosting
 - **Database**: Firestore
-- **API**: OpenWeatherMap API

 ---